leozqin/etl-markup-toolkit/README.md

 ```

 ## Programatically
 At its core, the ETL Markup Toolkit describes an ETL Process.
 Appropriately, the container object for an ETL Process is an `ETLProcess`.
 To instantiate a process, pass it a relative or absolute path to a configuration file and a params file.
-The params file can be an empty document if no params are needed.
+The params file is an optional argument and does not need to be passed if no params are needed.

 After instantiating the object, call the `execute` method and execution of ETL Process will start.
 ```python